uber/nebula.gl/modules/react-map-gl-draw/README.md

 - `selectedFeatureIndex` (String, Optional) - Index of the selected feature. `EditorModes` assigns a unique id to each feature which is stored in `feature.properties.id`.
 - `clickRadius` (Number, Optional) - Radius to detect features around a hovered or clicked point.
 Default value is `0`

-- `onSelect` (Function, Optional) - callback when a feature or an editHandle is selected.
+- `onSelect` (Function, Optional) - callback when clicking a position under `SELECT` and `EDITTING` mode.
 Receives an object containing the following parameters
+  - `selectedFeature`: selected feature. `null` if clicked an empty space.
-  - `selectedFeatureIndex`: selected feature index.
+  - `selectedFeatureIndex`: selected feature index.`-1` if clicked an empty space.
-  - `editHandleIndex`: selected editHandle index.
+  - `editHandleIndex`: selected editHandle index. `-1` if clicked an empty space.
   - `screenCoords`: screen coordinates of the clicked position.
   - `mapCoords`: map coordinates of the clicked position.